 To find a specific description, covering the essential business information needed when using the Corporate eGateway service, see documents below.

-For access details please contact your local Cash Management adviser.
+If you want to use Nordea’s File Transfer Services, please contact your local Cash Management adviser.

 To ensure successful implementation, we have multilingual and highly qualified banking professionals with local knowledge and regional expertise to help you meet your strategic business goals.
 Implementation of Corporate eGateway requires a good organisation, a good understanding of the product and good communication between all parties involved.